epfllibrary/latex-course/_episodes/05-References.md

 \newpage

-We will analyze the result using the carpentry method in Section \ref{sec:analysis}, then will present the results in the Section \ref{sec:results}.
+We will analyze the result using the Carpentry method in section \ref{sec:analysis}, then will present the results in section \ref{sec:results}.

 \section{Analysis}\label{sec:analysis}

-All the the analysis has been done using Python and Latex and are resume in the Figure \ref{fig:analysis}
+All the the analysis has been done using Python and LaTeX and are summarized in figure \ref{fig:analysis}

 \begin{figure}
 \includegraphics[width=5cm]{fig/phd050611s}